lucasllabanca/practicing-with-android-and-kotlin-04/README.md

 # practicing-with-android-and-kotlin-04
-Practicing with Android Project and Kotlin consuming data from REST service - Android Project 04
+Practicing with Android Project and Kotlin
+Practicing with Firebase Authentication and storing data using Firestore